Five certifications that did well in France in 2018

 2. Occupational health and safety: a successful start for ISO 45001

 Another big trend in 2018: the strong start to the brand-new ISO 45001 occupational health and safety certification, based on the standard of the same name, published in spring 2018.
 There are already almost 12,000 certificates and over 14,000 certified sites worldwide, with France off to a more modest start with just 94 certificates, covering 208 sites.
-Like Axon (French only) Cable, certified by AFNOR Certification.
+Like Axon Cable, certified by AFNOR Certification.
 This standard, which follows the same structure as other management system standards, is designed to help companies create better and safer working conditions for their employees and contractors.
 The construction (1,673 certified sites worldwide) and steel (1,078) sectors are logically the most in demand.
 China leads the way with 4,000 certified sites, followed by the UK (1,500) and Italy (1,400).

 Afnor Iso 45001